JeroenVranken/bsc-project/logbook.md

 * Started training a model on all midi files
 * Fixed memory error issue (Some files are muuuch larger than others)

+### Fri 13 May
+* First generation of music
+* Values seem to die out

+## Week 8

+### Mon 16 May
+* Generation error is probably due to activation layer being a softmax.
+This makes sure all outputs sum to one which is undesired behaviour.
+* Discovered error in midi_to_enc.
+Ticks we're incorrectly calculated due to integer/float division

+### Tue 17 May
+* Meeting Stratis
+* Changed structure of network, now using linear and sigmoid output layers, finaly layer has L1 regularization (to increase sparsity in output)
+* Fixed encoding error
+* Started training of linear and sigmoid network